Easy Storage Solutions From A to Z

 Hang knives on the wall.
 Short on drawer space?
 Hang knives on a wall-mounted magnetic strip “near where you’re going to cut,” says Jeffrey Elliot, executive chef for knife manufacturer Zwilling J. A. Henckels.
 “If you prefer a knife block, the slots should be horizontal so the knives slide in parallel to the counter rather than resting on the blade edges, which can dull over time.”

-As in: The loose 60-watt bulb that just rolled off the linen-closet shelf and shattered at your feet.
+The loose 60-watt bulb that just rolled off the linen-closet shelf and shattered at your feet.

-The fix: Keep bulbs in the original packaging.
+Keep bulbs in the original packaging.
 It will protect them from breakage, says Anne Guertin, a spokesperson for Sylvania.
 This is especially important for compact fluorescent lightbulbs, which contain mercury.
 If you’ve thrown out the packaging, place bulbs in a shoe box lined with bubble wrap or tissue paper.
 Temperature does not affect the performance of bulbs, so you can store spares in the garage or the attic if you don’t have room in a closet.

 As in: Your prized collection of National Geographics, which have gone yellow and wavy with age.